Before upgrading your Prusa Mini with the Revo Micro please read the following safety cautions

 Please see: https://help.prusa3d.com/en/downloads/

-Move your extruder to roughly the centre of your bed and around 100mm above the build plate before starting this upgrade, this will give you easier access to the extruder.
+Move your extruder to roughly the centre of your bed and around 100mm above the build plate before starting the upgrade, this will give you easier access to the extruder.

 You should also ensure there is no filament loaded and that the printer is unplugged from the power source before starting.